csbridge/csbridge2020/templates/tr/projects/printIndices.md

 (0,4), (1,4), (2,4), (3,4), (4,4)
 ```

-Hint: try the following code structure:
+İpucu: aşağıdaki kod yapısını deneyin:

 ```
 for i in range(5):
     for j in range(5):
-        # some code...
+        # kodunuzu buraya yazın ...
 ```

-## Milestone 1
+## Görev 1

 Try adding just one print statement to print out the values of `i` and `j` in the body of the inner `for` loop.
 What do you observe?

+İçteki `for` döngüsünün içine `i` ve `j` değerlerini yazdırmak için yalnızca bir print ifadesi eklemeyi deneyin.
+Ne gözlemliyorsunuz?

-## Milestone 2
+## Görev 2

-Print out the coordinates, each on their own line, in row order, like this:
+Koordinatları, her biri kendi satırında olacak şekilde, aşağıdaki gibi satır sırasına göre yazdırın:

 ```
 (0,0)